Nēnē in its natural habitat

 Who are we?

-Nēnē Research and Conservation operates at the heart of Hawaiʻi conservation community, founded with the vision of Jordan and Ariel to create a unified source of nēnē data.
+Nēnē Research and Conservation operates at the heart of Hawai'i conservation community, founded with the vision of Jordan and Ariel to create a unified source of nēnē data.
 By engaging with diverse platforms and conducting specialized surveys, we transform community observations into actionable insights for habitat and species management.
-Our approach amplifies the collective impact on native species conservation, blending science with community engagement to nurture a deeper ecological awareness and commitment across Hawaiʻi.
+Our approach amplifies the collective impact on native species conservation, blending science with community engagement to nurture a deeper ecological awareness and commitment across Hawai'i.

 Jordan Lerma